Missouri Morcellator Cancer Lawsuit FAQs

 One doctor, Dr. Richard Lamparter, wrote to Johnson & Johnson in 2006 to warn the company of the tendency for morcellators to spread ovarian cancer.
 Dr. Lamparter called for a warning to be added to the product’s label.
 It was not until 2014 that the problem came to the attention of federal regulators.
 In response to FDA recommendations that morcellators be banned for gynecologic applications, Johnson & Johnson’s Ethicon division issued a global recall.

-How do morcellators spread cancer?
+How do morcellators spread ovarian cancer?

 Morcellation is a term that means mincing, or cutting into small pieces.
 When a morcellation device is used to remove fibroids in the uterus, or to remove the entire uterus in a hysterectomy procedure, the tissues are cut into very small pieces and then removed with a vacuum through tiny incisions.
 As opposed to traditional open surgery, laparoscopic morcellation has much smaller incisions, resulting in a shorter recovery.
-However, if uterine cancer is present, the mincing and vacuuming of the cancerous tissues “seeds” the abdominal region with cancer.
+However, if ovarian cancer is present, the mincing and vacuuming of the cancerous tissues “seeds” the abdominal region with cancer.
 A relatively treatable and contained form of cancer morphs into an advanced-stage and often deadly disease through power morcellator surgery.
-The FDA says an estimated 1 in 350 surgery patients has undetected cancer at the time of morcellation surgery, a number far higher than previously thought.
+The FDA says an estimated 1 in 350 surgery patients has undetected ovarian cancer at the time of morcellation surgery, a number far higher than previously thought.

-Who can file a morcellator cancer lawsuit?
+Who can file a morcellator cancer lawsuit in Missouri?

 Does it cost anything for you to review my case?